kubernetes-sigs/apiserver-builder-alpha/docs/getting_started.md

 */
 ```

-## Initialize your package
+## Initialize your project

-At the root of your go package under your GOPATH run the following command.

 This will setup the initial file structure for your apiserver, including:

+Files created under GOPATH/src/github.com/my-org/my-project:

-- pkg/apis/doc.go
+- `pkg/apis/doc.go`
-- pkg/openapi/doc.go
+- `pkg/openapi/doc.go`
 - docs/...
 - main.go
-- glide.yaml

 Flags:

 - your-domain: unique namespace for your API groups

+At the root of your go package under your GOPATH run the following command:

 ```sh
 apiserver-boot init --domain <your-domain>